MattPoly/graphCommune/README.md

 docker build -t custom/graph-commune .

 # create docker's container from the image and mount project's folder on the container
+# For Windows, you cannot use $(pwd), you need to replace by the absolute path to your project
 docker create --name graph-commune -v $(pwd):/var/www/graph-commune -p 8080:8080 custom/graph-commune

 # start the container